fineprint-global/compilation_mining_data/README.md

 ## General information

-The main purposes of these scripts are the retrieval, formatting, harmonization, and integration of various datasets from different sources.
-In addition various other tasks are performed, like unit conversion, gap filling and estimations, comparison versus other data.
+The main purposes of these scripts are the retrieval, formatting, harmonization, checks, and integration of various datasets from different sources.
+In addition various other tasks are performed, like unit conversion, gap filling and estimations, additional checks, and comparison versus other data.
 The desired output is a consistent dataset on the production of individual mines and related variables.

 Further explanations on the background can be found at http://fineprint.wu.ac.at/10_fp-wp1-mining/